Skip to main content.

 Can I change my Primary Care Physician?

 Yes, at any time.
 Simply complete the online form or call a Member Services representative so we can help you change physicians and make the change to your records.
 Usually this change will be effective within 14 days from the time you call.
-We will notify you when this change is effective and you will receive a new SummaCare identification card with your new Primary Care Physician’s information included.
+We will notify you when this change is effective.

 What if I already belong to another Medicare Advantage Plan?